Did you miss the July/August 2021 issue of Deep Foundations Magazine by the Deep Foundations Institute (DFI)? Not to worry, we’ve got you covered. …

 It was noted at the time that the apparent elastic modulus increased more or less linearly with strain.
 Since void ratio and strain are linearly dependent, we would expect a similar looking result if we did a void ratio plot.

-To solve this problem, we first observe that the elastic and shear modulus are linearly proportional via (as are and .)
+.)
 From this, it can be noted that the shear modulus can be estimated for a soil (excluding strain-softening effects) as follows:

 (11)